-Another type of change that triggers an application under proposed Rule 1017 is a direct or indirect change in the ownership or control of the member.
-NASD Regulation wishes to clarify that a group of individuals acting in concert to obtain control of 25 percent or more of the equity or partnership capital of a member will be deemed to be an "entity" under the Rule, and as such, trigger the requirement to submit an application to obtain approval of the ownership/control change.
+Another type of change that triggers an application under proposed Rule 1017 is a change in the equity ownership or partnership capital of the member that results in one person or entity owning or controlling 25 percent or more of the equity or partnership capital.
+NASD Regulation wishes to clarify that a group of individuals acting in concert to obtain control of 25 percent or more of the equity or partnership capital of a member will be deemed to be an "entity" under the Rule, and as such, trigger the requirement to submit an application to obtain approval of the ownership change.

-NASD Regulation proposes to discontinue its review of certain ownership or control changes.
+NASD Regulation proposes to discontinue its review of certain changes.
 Under proposed Rule 1017, NASD Regulation would discontinue review of member mergers and acquisitions that are reviewed by the New York Stock Exchange, thereby eliminating duplication by self-regulatory organizations.

-Proposed Rule 1017 also sets forth for the first time what type of information should be included in an application and the content of the staff's decision on an application under this rule.
+Proposed Rule 1017 also sets forth for the first time what type of information should be included in an application and the content of the staff's decision on an application under this Rule.
 The Rule also clarifies when the application should be filed and what changes can be effected prior to obtaining NASD Regulation's approval.